nxsflow/vibe-coding/docs/app-design/progress.md

 - The sign-out process includes clearing all authentication tokens
 - The component uses loading state to prevent multiple clicks during sign-out
 - Error handling is implemented with console logging for troubleshooting

+### Step 10: Create the Note Editor Component (Completed)

+**Date:** 2025-03-21

+**Actions Taken:**

+- Created the basic editor component using Tiptap:
+  - Implemented `src/components/editor/Editor.tsx` with the Tiptap editor integration
+  - Added core props for initial content, onChange callback, placeholder, and editability
+  - Implemented proper client-side mounting with useEffect to prevent hydration issues
+  - Added proper styling with Tailwind CSS
+- Created a notes page to test the editor:
+  - Set up `src/app/[lang]/notes/page.tsx` with the editor component
+  - Added a text input for the note title
+  - Added a save button that logs the note content
+- Enhanced navigation to access notes:
+  - Created a reusable `Navigation` component in `src/components/layout/Navigation.tsx`
+  - Added the navigation component to the root layout
+  - Implemented active state highlighting for the current route
+- Added documentation:
+  - Created a README for the editor component with usage examples and future enhancements

+**Test Results:**

+- Successfully rendered the Tiptap editor with proper styling and behavior
+- Verified the editor accepts text input and formatting
+- Confirmed the editor state updates when content changes
+- Tested navigation between home and notes pages

+**Next Step:**

+- Proceed to Step 11: Add Markdown Formatting

+**Notes for Developers:**

+- The editor component is built as a client component (using 'use client') since it relies on browser APIs
+- The component handles client-side only mounting to prevent hydration issues
+- Tiptap's StarterKit extension provides basic formatting capabilities out of the box
+- The component is designed to be reusable across different note-related features
+- We've set up the structure to easily extend with additional extensions in future steps